 Tamper proof paint seals or wire seals will be used for all cases when sealing of any component is required.
-All engines should have provision for scrutineer's wire seals.
-2mm diameter holes pre-drilled in readily accessible locations on installed engines must be available:
+All engines should have provision for scrutineers wire seals.
+2mm diameter holes pre-drilled in readily accessible locations on installed engines must be available:-

-- ii) Cam Cover at least two retaining screw heads must be cross drilled. - iii) Inlet Manifold at least two retaining bolt heads to the cylinder head must be cross drilled. - iv) The inlet tract complete, and the throttle body and air restrictor must be so arranged as to permit sealing by wire.
+- i.)
+Sump two holes through the cylinder block/ sump joint flange, one either side of the engine. - ii) Cam Cover at least two retaining screw heads must be cross drilled. - iii) Inlet Manifold at least two retaining bolt heads to the cylinder head must be cross drilled. - iv) The inlet tract complete, and the throttle body and air restrictor must be so arranged as to permit sealing by wire.
 The exhaust manifold and exhaust pipe containing the catalyst must be capable of sealing with wire seals.